Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: The genus problem and good reduction for groups of type

 1mm

 {\it Proof of Theorem 1.12.} Let $G_0$ be the $k$-split group of type $\textsf{F}_4$.
-According to Proposition A2.3, one can view $\mathscr{I}$ as a subset of the set $H^1(k , G_0)_{g_3=0}$ of cohomology classes having trivial $g_3$-invariant, and then according to Theorem A2.1 the restriction to $\mathscr{I}$ of the map
+According to Proposition A2.3, one can view $\mathscr{I}$ as a subset of the set $H^1(k , G_0)_{g_3=0}$ of cohomology classes having trivial $g_3$-invariant, and then by Theorem A2.1, the restriction to $\mathscr{I}$ of the map

 is injective.
 On the other hand, it follows from Theorem A2.6 that the $f_3$- and $f_5$-invariants of the forms from $\mathscr{I}$ are $V$-unramified, i.e.

 Furthermore, Proposition 4.2 and Corollary 6.2 in \cite{CRR-Spinor} yield the finiteness of the groups $H^3(k , \mathbb{Z}/2\mathbb{Z})_V$ and $H^5(k , \mathbb{Z}/2\mathbb{Z})_V$ in the case where $k$ is a 2-dimensional global field, while Theorem 5.1(b) in \cite{RR-tori1} provides their finiteness over a purely transcendental extension $k = k_0(x , y)$ of transcendence degree 2 of a number field $k_0$.
 In both cases, we obtain the finiteness of $\mathscr{I}$. $\Box$